Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 *  matplotlib (=3.5.0)

 ### model
-Codes in directory "model" was revised (if code link was provided in paper) or reproduced from following papers(not all included).
+Codes in directory "model" was revised(if code link was provided in paper) or reproduced from following papers(not all included):

 ACDANN: "Integrating Expert Knowledge with Domain Adaptation for Unsupervised Fault Diagnosis."
 Qin Wang et al.